 St. Mary’s offers a 2-year program in preparation for our teens receiving the gift of God’s Holy Spirit in the Sacrament of Confirmation.
-Our teens receive the Sacrament at a Saturday Mass in September of their junior year of high school.
+Our teens receive the Sacrament at a Saturday Mass in the fall of their junior year of high school.

 The preparation for Confirmation is firstly done by helping our teens learn what they believe and why as they explore, question, and grow in their Catholic faith.
 Secondly, our program aims to lead the teens into a personal encounter with Jesus Christ as they prepare for a lifetime of prayer, worship, service, and discipleship.

 Taking place during teen’s 9th and 10th grade years, our Confirmation program is composed of faith formation sessions, worship at Sunday Mass, retreats, and Christian service.

 Each grade’s faith formation sessions take place on Sundays once a month throughout the academic year.
 There is one session offered each month from 11:30 AM to 2:30 PM which includes the Sunday Mass.
 Teens who miss their Sunday session will be required to do video make up work and can only do so for 2 of the roughly 8 sessions throughout the academic year.
 Teens will also be required to submit a Mass Reflection sheet, if unable to attend Sunday Mass with their peers on a class day.
 This should be turned in at the beginning of class.
 If class is missed, this Mass reflection sheet is required as part of the make-up work as well.
 The sessions take place from 11:30 AM – 2:30 PM in the Church, Father Haley Hall and/or the Lower Church Hall.
 Each session includes Mass, light lunch, prayer, games, team building, large group presentations, small group discussions, and other activities.